Clickcease

 Defining Invasive Visual Recording Under Texas Law

 Invasive visual recording in Texas is a state jail felony defined under Texas Penal Code § 21.15 , which prohibits capturing or transmitting visual images of an intimate area of another person without their consent and with intent to invade their privacy.
-This offense applies to recordings made in places where the person has a reasonable expectation of privacy, such as changing rooms or bathrooms.
+This offense applies to recordings made in places where the person has a reasonable expectation of privacy, such as changing rooms, bathrooms, or bedrooms.
 This law also addresses the unauthorized transmission of these images.

 Invasive Visual Recording is a State Jail Felony